Drone Solar Project Monitoring — Track Every Site Milestone Accurately

 Drone solar project progress monitoring capturing cable laying and inverter room construction at solar farm India

-The Problem
+The service

 Top-down drone view of solar site civil works showing cable laying, flooded excavation trenches, and a partially constructed inverter room conditions invisible to ground-based site managers.